-What Can a Handyman Do in Fort Worth, Texas?
+What Can a Handyman Do Without a License in Fort Worth, Texas?

 In Texas, there is no statewide “general contractor” license for a typical handyman doing general repairs, but specialty trades (electrical, plumbing, HVAC/refrigeration, and some fire-safety work) are state-licensed and enforced.
 Fort Worth also enforces building permits and registrations for certain contractor types; even if you don’t need a state contractor license, you may still need city permits and (for some scopes) city registration.
 Texas does not use a simple dollar-threshold “handyman exemption” for contractor licensing; instead, the key limit is staying out of regulated trades and pulling required permits.